 Job searching today isn’t what it used to be.
 Networking is more important than ever and there’s actually a pretty good chance you’ll have to leap over several hurdles on your path to your next job.
 One of the most important is the phone interview.
 A critical time for both recruiter or employer and potential employee to see if the job is a right fit, they’re also pretty easy to screw up if you’re not on your A game.

 Direct from the recruiter’s mouth we have these top tips on how to screw up your phone interview.
+Avoid these job search blunders if you’d like to impress.
 Follow them the next time you’re hoping not to get the job.

 1. Call from the office you’re still working at.
 And be sure to mention how much you hate your current job.
 Nothing says dedicated employee like someone who searches for the next job on their current boss’ dime.
 Add insult to injury by talking about what a jerk your current boss is, and how that’s why you’re looking for a new opportunity.

 2. Admit that you’re playing Angry Birds on your iPhone during the interview.
 It will demonstrate your quality multi-tasking skills and dexterity.

 3. Smoke, chew gum, or do other disgusting things with your mouth that will – mark my words – be decipherable from the other end of the phone line.

 4. Pick a spot with horrible cellular reception for the call.
 Do absolutely no recon prior to the call to determine if you’re in a good location – even better, call from the middle of the shopping mall.
 Be sure to point out the discounts you’re getting on your purchases during interview pauses.

 5. Take the call from your car, while doing 80 mph on the interstate.
 Not only will you show yourself as a risk-taker, you’ll demonstrate your ability to get work done while getting to work.
 Bonus points for cursing at other drivers during the call.